shaystrong/who-is-shay/README.md

 * I am a visual learner and communicator.
 I appreciate whiteboarding, graphics, and sketches.
 * I highly value proactivity and a willingness to own things.
 Don't wait for me to task you.
 * If I send a note on Slack, please acknowledge read-reciept with at least an emoji icon.
 Being hybrid + virtual + asychonrous can be lonely and unclear and I need to know you saw what I posted.
+* Over communicate!
+Let me know how things are going and where the pain is.
+Please don't wait for me to ask.
+* When I provide feedback, I am doing it to make you and the team better.
+Please use it as a gift.
+I will do the same if you give me any feedback as well.
+* If I provide you editorial comments in a document/slide deck and they are posed as questions, those are questions meant for you to address in the material directly.
+You do not need to answer me at a personal level (this irrationally irritates me).
+I am using a psuedo-socractic method.

 ## Operating Approach

 * <b>For direct reports:</b> I prefer weekly 1:1s.
 This meeting is to stategically align on important items, plans, and tasks.
 I want to chat about your general well-being and needs/blockers you have with your team(s).
 I am trying to get better about keeping notes/agenda doc attached to the meeting invite.
 I have not been so good in the past.
 Let's use a joint document to track topics and initiatives.
 This meeting is your meeting and I love for you to come with topics.
 Put them in the document.
 For mid-year and end-of-year reviews, we will have a separate shared document with objectives and expectations for the next 6 months.
 We can also revisit this quarterly.